JacobHA/JacobHA.github.io/index.markdown

 </div>
 <h2>Recent Announcements</h2>

+- Sept.
+6, 2023: We updated the arXiv with a newer version of our work on double-sided bounds for the value function in reinforcement learning: (link pending...)

+- Aug.
+7-18, 2023: I attended the IAIFI [Summer School][https://iaifi.org/phd-summer-school.html] and [Summer Workshop][https://iaifi.org/summer-workshop.html].
+I had an amazing time!
+I met and learned from many brilliant people working at the intersection of fundamental physics and AI - in both theoretical and experimental settings.

+- July 31 - Aug.
+4, 2023: I presented our work on compositionality in reinforcement learning at the [2023 Conference on Uncertainty in Artificial Intelligence (UAI)][uai-ja-link].
+My co-author, Argenis Arriojas, received a Poster Spotlight award for our other work: ["Bayesian Inference Approach for Entropy Regularized Reinforcement Learning with Stochastic Dynamics"][uai-aa-link].

+- July 25, 2023: I have been awarded the College of Science and Mathematics (CSM) Dean's Doctoral Research Fellowship for Fall 2023.
+This fellowship will continue to support my research at the interface of physics and reinforcement learning (thank you to CSM!).

 - May 12, 2023: I presented my work at the [7th Annual CSM Student Success Showcase](https://www.umb.edu/news_events_media/events/seventh_annual_csm_student_success_showcase).
 See my poster [here][csm-poster-link].

 - May 11, 2023: I presented my work and future research goals for reinforcement learning at the "Physics Department Retreat" at UMass Boston.